rachel170/tp/docs/DeveloperGuide.md

 ### Handle invalid inputs/commands

 #### Deck vs Card related commands
-* The system disables card-related commands (e.g. addCard, deleteCard, editCard, review, find) when user is at the home screen.
+* The system disables card-related commands (e.g. addCard, deleteCard, editCard, review, find) when user is at the Main Mode.
 * The system disables deck-related commands (e.g. addDeck, deleteDeck, enterDeck, list, clear) when user is inside a deck.
 * Flashnotes keeps track of whether the user is currently inside a deck, and the name of the deck that the user is currently in.
 * The Parser will block these commands, taking arguments passed from Logic, which checks the state of Flashnotes through the model.